 Consumer Credit Protection Act (CCPA)

-Federal law that limits the amount that may be withheld from earnings to satisfy child support obligations.
+The federal law that limits the amount that may be withheld from earnings to satisfy child support obligations.
 States are allowed to set their own limits provided they do not exceed the Federal limits.
-Regardless of the number or withholding orders that have been served, the maximum that may be withheld for child support is:
+Regardless of the number of withholding orders that have been served, the maximum that may be withheld for child support is:

 - 50% with a second family